selforganising/selforganising/_posts/2014-01-24-nitrous-command-line.md

     curl -O http://udacity-cs253.appspot.com/static/hw2.tgz

 (in this case, CS253 Homework 2.
-The `-O` option copies the contents into a local file with the same name at the original.)
+The `-O` option copies the contents into a local file with the same name as the original.)

 #####Unzip the contents of an archive file